 §18B-2-1.
-Composition of board; terms and qualifications of members: vacancies: eligibility for reappointment; oath of office; removal from office.
+Composition of board; terms and qualifications of members; vacancies; eligibility for reappointment; oath of office; removal from office.

-(a) The board of trustees shall consist of seventeen 1 2 persons, of whom one shall be the chancellor of the 3 board of directors of the state college system, ex 4 officio, who shall not be entitled to vote; one shall be 5 the state superintendent of schools, ex officio, who 6 shall not be entitled to vote: one shall be the chairman 7 of the advisory council of students, ex officio, who 8 shall be entitled to vote; one shall be the chairman of 9 the advisory council of faculty, ex officio, who shall be 10 entitled to vote; and one shall be the chairman of the 11 advisory council of classified employees, ex officio, 12 who shall be entitled to vote.
-The other twelve 13 trustees shall be citizens of the state, appointed by the 14 governor, by and with the advice and consent of the 15 Senate.
+1 (a) The board of trustees shall consist of seventeen 2 persons, of whom one shall be the chancellor of the 3 board of directors of the state college system, ex 4 officio, who shall not be entitled to vote; one shall be 5 the state superintendent of schools, ex officio, who 6 shall not be entitled to vote; one shall be the chairman 7 of the advisory council of students, ex officio, who 8 shall be entitled to vote; one shall be the chairman of 9 the advisory council of faculty, ex officio, who shall be 10 entitled to vote; and one shall be the chairman of the 11 advisory council of classified employees, ex officio, who shall be entitled to vote.
+The other twelve

+13 trustees shall be citizens of the state, appointed by the 14 governor, by and with the advice and consent of the 15 Senate.

-16 Each of the trustees appointed to the board by the 17 governor shall represent the public interest and shall 18 be especially qualified in the field of higher education 19 by virtue of the person's knowledge, learning, expe-20 rience or interest in the field.
+Each of the trustees appointed to the board by the governor shall represent the public interest and shall be especially qualified in the field of higher education by virtue of the person's knowledge, learning, experience or interest in the field.

-Except for the ex officio trustees, no person shall be 22 eligible for appointment to membership on the board 23 of trustees who is an officer, employee or member of 24 an advisory board of any state college or university, an 25 officer or member of any political party executive committee, the holder of any other public office or public employment under the government of this state 28 or any of its political subdivisions, or an appointee or 29 employee of the board of trustees or the board of 30 directors: Provided, That there are no ethical restric-31 tions under state or federal law, a federal employee 32 may serve as a member of the board of trustees.
-Of 33 the twelve trustees appointed by the governor from 34 the public at large, not more than six thereof shall belong to the same political party and at least two
+21 Except for the ex officio trustees, no person shall be 22 eligible for appointment to membership on the board 23 of trustees who is an officer, employee or member of 24 an advisory board of any state college or university, an 25 officer or member of any political party executive 26 committee, the holder of any other public office or 27 public employment under the government of this state 28 or any of its political subdivisions or an appointee or 29 employee of the board of trustees or the board of 30 directors: Provided, That if there are no ethical 31 restrictions under state or federal law, a federal 32 employee may serve as a member of the board of 33 trustees.
+Of the twelve trustees appointed by the 34 governor from the public at large, not more than six 35 thereof shall belong to the same political party and at 36 least two trustees shall be appointed from each 37 congressional district.

-- Except as provided in this section, no other person may be appointed to the board. - 40 (b) The governor shall appoint twelve trustees as 41 soon after the first day of July, one thousand nine 42 hundred eighty-nine, as is practicable, and the original 43 terms of all trustees shall commence on that date.
+Except as provided in this section, no other person may be appointed to the board.

+40 (b) The governor shall appoint twelve trustees as 41 soon after the first day of July, one thousand nine 42 hundred eighty-nine, as is practicable, and the original 43 terms of all trustees shall commence on that date.

-The terms of the trustees appointed by the governor shall be for overlapping terms of six years, except, of the original appointments, four shall be appointed to terms of two years, four shall be appointed to terms of four years, and four shall be appointed to terms of six years.
+The terms of the trustees appointed by the governor shall be for overlapping terms of six years, except, of the original appointments, four shall be appointed to terms of two years, four shall be appointed to terms of four years and four shall be appointed to terms of six years.
 Each subsequent appointment which is not for the purpose of filling a vacancy in an unexpired term shall be for a term of six years.

-The governor shall appoint a trustee to fill any vacancy among the twelve trustees appointed by the governor, by and with the advice and consent of the Senate, which trustee appointed to fill such vacancy shall serve for the unexpired term of the vacating trustee.
-The governor shall fill the vacancy within sixty days of the occurrence of the vacancy.
+53 vacancy among the twelve trustees appointed by the

+54 governor, by and with the advice and consent of the

+55 Senate, which trustee appointed to fill such vacancy

+56 shall serve for the unexpired term of the vacating

+57 trustee.
+The governor shall fill the vacancy within

+58 sixty days of the occurrence of the vacancy.